Blind Drive Accessibility Report

 Menus aren't narrated natively but it supports text-to-speech accessibility via NVDA, Windows TTS (Press SHIFT+A to enable) and VoiceOver.

-Blind Drive has 7 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Blind Drive which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Stick: Can play with 1 stick.

 Keyboard Alone: Can play with just the keyboard.